Messiah Foundation International: Controversy

 In a related incident, an armed group hijacked a bus in Faisalabad, claimed that their leader was the Imam Mehdi, and went on to have a shootout with the police.
 This had been falsely attributed to Messiah Foundation International.
 The leader, Shahbaz Khan, claimed in an interview with a Pakistani newspaper to be supported by the alleged billionaire and hypnotist Younus AlGohar.
 These claims were not verified.

-A press release by MFI stated that "The false claimant Shahbaz has no association with MFI.
+A press release by MFI stated, "The false claimant Shahbaz has no association with MFI.
 Shahbaz is a severely misguided and blasphemous to His Holiness Gohar Shahi.
 Shahbaz, the impostor has demanded the government to deal with Goharians harshly which suggests that he does not belong to MFI".
 It is also stated in the same press release that MFI believes Shahi to be the only awaited Imam Mehdi and does not support Shahbaz Khan.
-In an open letter to the former President of Pakistan, Pervez Musharraf, Younus AlGohar demanded justice be served to the 50 or so MFI members who had been persecuted because Khan claimed to be associated with MFI.
+In an open letter to the former president of Pakistan Pervez Musharraf, Younus AlGohar demanded justice be served to the 50 or so MFI members who had been persecuted because Khan claimed to be associated with MFI.
 In addition, the Sunday Telegraph stated that "There is no suggestion that [Messiah Foundation International] either organised [Shahbaz] Ahmed's actions in Pakistan or knew what he and his disciples were planning".

 Due to the nature of topics covered in speeches by AlGohar released onto the internet, some Muslims in Pakistan have staged protests against MFI and declared them infidels.
 Furthermore, newspapers in Pakistan reported protesters demanding that MFI members be punished.